Is there a common process to creativity?

 Petty recommends you need use the six phases in any order you wish.

-Can we learn the value of doing nothing?
+Can we learn the artistic value of doing nothing?